File System

 This picture shows how you could put the linked list data structures on the disk.

 Therefore, for FAT_entry[100] = 202, we can read block I+1 into memory as an array of 128 entries, modify entry #100, and write it back to the disk.
-Similarly, for FAT_entry[202], we should read block I+2 into memory, modify entry #74 (i.e., 74=202%128), and write it back to the disk.
+Similarly, for FAT_entry[202], we can read block I+2 into memory, modify entry #74 (i.e., 202%128==74), and then write it back to the disk.
 Modifying the inodes array with disk blocks 1..I is similar.

 TIP

 Many file systems maintain a tree data structure instead of linked lists.
 The most widely-used one is probably B-tree which has a query complexity much lower than linked lists.
-Indeed, our solution for this project runs slower than treedisk on QEMU, reflecting the difference in complexity.
+Indeed, our solution code for this project runs slower than treedisk on QEMU, reflecting the difference in complexity.

 Read and write an inode

-Get and set inode size
+Get and set inode's size

 Since egos-2000 does not use these functions, we provide a separate testing framework.